tward-3/BESABatchMonitor/README.md

 ```

 ## Step 4- Set credentials
 Next, you will need to set your credentials.
+You should only need to do this once.

 ```
 Set-AWSCredential -AccessKey YOUR_ACCESS_KEY_HERE -SecretKey YOUR_SECRET_KEY_HERE -StoreAs CHOOSE_A_PROFILE_NAME